-In 2009, government launched the National Action Plan (NAP) for the implementation of UNSCR 1325 and 1820, and the Goma Declaration.
-Although initially civil society was not involved in the design of the NAP, they were later integrated have participated in the development of the NAP indicators.
+Uganda was one of the first few countries to develop a National Action Plan (NAP) for the implementation of UNSCR 1325 and 1820, and the Goma Declaration which was launched in 2009.
 Uganda is also a member of various regional groupings such as the East African Community (EAC), the Inter-Governmental Authority on Development (IGAD), and the African Union (AU).
 These have formulated important gender policies that affirm the importance of protecting the rights of women and girls.
 The inclusion of humanitarian law in the training programme of peace keeping missions should go a long way in rectifying some of the abuses against women during conflict.

 The National Action Plan (NAP) for implementing UNSCR 1325 and 1820 and the regional Goma Declaration establishes the overall implementation framework of these instruments and assigns responsibility to government, civil society and donors in the promotion of peace, prosperity and development for women.
 In addition, Uganda's National Action Plan for Women (2007), and the National Development Plan (2010-2015) carry provisions covering women's rights and mechanisms for ensuring women's participation in development and peace.
 Uganda is committed to the MDGs including MDG 3 which commits governments to 'Promote Gender Equality and Empower Women.
-Women's empowerment and issues of women protection and security must not be optional in government programmes and plans, including the NAP on 1325 and 1820.There must be deliberate efforts to address women, peace and security issues across the sectors.
+Women's empowerment and issues of women protection and security must not be optional in government programmes and plans, including the NAP on 1325 and 1820.
+There must be deliberate efforts to address women, peace and security issues across the sectors.

-In early 2010, three important sets of legislation were passed by parliament, namely, the Domestic Violence Act, the Prohibition of Female Genital Mutilation (FGM) Act and the Prohibition of Trafficking in Human Persons Act.
+Early 2010, three important sets of legislation were passed by parliament, namely, the Domestic Violence Act, the Prohibition of Female Genital Mutilation (FGM) Act and the Prohibition of Trafficking in Human Persons Act.
 A Marriage and Divorce Bill is before parliament while a proposed Sexual Offences Bill has been withdrawn with the excuse that most of the provisions in the bill are addressed by the Penal Code Act and the Domestic Violence Act.